yousefelassal/quote-cron/README.md

 > A failure is a man who has blundered but is not capable of cashing in on the experience.

 > Important principles may, and must, be inflexible.

+> Speak when you are angry, and you will make the best speech you will ever regret.